 Is the Government Serious about Suicide Prevention?

-A total of 668 people died by suicide in New Zealand in 2017/18 Our statistics are appalling, we have the highest youth suicide rate in the 41 member OECD.
+A total of 668 people died by suicide in New Zealand in 2017/18 Our suicide statistics are appalling, as we have the highest youth suicide rate in the 41 member OECD.
+Suicide is a very serious national health issue, it affects families and communities.
+The government recognises the seriousness of this crisis and funds every year the Suicide Prevention Strategy which has as its objective reducing the number of suicides..

-In December 2018 a total of 37 Labour MPs and nine NZ First MPs voted to support the End of Life Choice bill at its first reading.
+In December 2018 a total of 37 Labour MPs including the Prime Minister and nine NZ First MPs voted to support the End of Life Choice bill at its first reading.
 This Private Member’s bill of David Seymour seeks to legalise assisted suicide for those who have a serious terminal illness or irremediable disability.
-How can the Prime Minister say that she was weary of sending any message, “that there was a tolerance for suicide in New Zealand.”
+The Prime Minister has said that she will support the bill at its second reading.
+How can the Prime Minister say that she was wary of sending any message, “that there was a tolerance for suicide in New Zealand.”
+Is she not giving a message to the community that she supports suicide for the seriously ill and disabled?

+Free counselling for up to 2,500 people is to be provided (four sessions per person) for those who have lost a loved one to suicide.
+The Ministry of Health is finalising a draft national suicide prevention strategy under urgency.
+Is the government proposing to provide government funded counselling to the loved ones of those who might receive government approved and funded assisted suicide if the EOLC is passed?

-The government’s Suicide Prevention Strategy 2017 defines suicide as, “a death where evidence shows that the person deliberately brought about their own death”.
-In New Zealand a coronial ruling decides whether a death is classified as suicide.
-The strategy does not seek to define suicide as rational or irrational.
+The government’s Suicide Prevention Strategy 2017 defines suicide as, “a death where evidence shows that the person deliberately brought about their own death”. .
+The strategy does not seek to define suicide as a rational or irrational act.
 All suicide is irrational.

 The He Aranga report recommended that the government set a target for the Governments Suicide Prevention Strategy to reduce the suicide rate by 20 per cent by 2030.
 The Minister of Health, the Hon Dr David Clark stated, “We’re not prepared to sign up to a suicide target because every life matters, and one death by suicide is one too many … this Government is committed to tackling our terrible record on suicide.”